hlee2052/MyIdeaBank/README.md

 # MyIdeaBank

-### note: still need to do some touching and add various functionalities
+### note: still need to do some touching work and add various functionalities
 ###Features:
-You can add different ideas into the main list.
-When you click an idea, it will be expanded into a new screen where there are buttons to do other actions.
-For each idea, you can delete, like or hate the idea and your net like is shown as a number.
-Also, the moment you press a like or hate button, the time is recorded as list and you can keep track of the dates of when you either liked or hated your idea.
+You can add ideas into the main list.
+When you click an idea, it will be expanded into a new screen containing buttons to perform other actions.
+You can like, dislike or delete an idea.
+Your net like is shown as a number.
+The moment you perfrom an action on an idea, the timestamp is inserted into a list through which you can keep track of the dates of when you liked or disliked your idea.

-In addition, for each idea, you can view the lat/lon and it returns a map of where it was created.
-Also, it uses Google reverse geocoding API to fetch lat/lon and give information on where the idea was created.
+In addition, the application users Google reverse geocoding API to fetch lat/lon for each idea and provides information on where an idea was created.

 ###Tools used:
  - React-native framework / javascript